 Amazon Fire TV – $40-$90

 The Amazon fire TV is without a doubt the best over all value; for $90 you get a player capable of 4K video with voice control.
 The Amazon fire stick is the cheapest player and, having used it myself, I couldn’t tell a big difference in the speed of the interface between the Fire Stick and the Fire TV.
 While it’s not as smooth or slick as the Apple TV, it’s still very stylish and easy to use.
-While it doesn’t have airplay, or iPhone integration, if you just want something inexpensive this is the best way to go.
+It doesn’t have airplay, or iPhone integration, but if you just want something inexpensive this is the best way to go.
 The Amazon Fire TV box’s image is actually 4K, though I haven’t seen the 4K quality version in action – I’d suspect it’s solid.
 If you need 4K then this is the best way to get it.
 Also if Amazon Prime is the main source of online content for you, you’ll want to get this box as that’s what it is built for.

-One last thing to keep in mind with all of these: They all run great over wifi if you have a a good strong signal, but you’ll get a better connection over hard-line Ethernet and the stick versions only run on wifi.
+One last thing to keep in mind with all of these: They all run great over wifi if you have a a good strong signal, but you’ll get a better connection over hard-line ethernet and the stick versions only run on wifi.
 If you have a hard line near your TV I’d go with one of the boxes and hook it to your network that way.
 If you don’t get good wifi in your TV room and you don’t have a hard line, you’ll want to get something to boost your wifi signal or run a hard line before proceeding.

 Internet-delivered TV options